yoshishima/tradier-dotnet-client/README.md

 ## Use the Client

-The client is separated into different sections and follows the [API documentation](https://documentation.tradier.com/) outline.
+The client is separated into sections and follows the [API documentation](https://documentation.tradier.com/) outline.
 Below are described all the supported API calls for each section.
-For more information refer to [Wiki](https://github.com/vitali-karmanov/tradier-dotnet-client/wiki).
+For more information, refer to [Wiki](https://github.com/vitali-karmanov/tradier-dotnet-client/wiki).

 ### [Account](https://github.com/vitali-karmanov/tradier-dotnet-client/wiki/Using-Account-methods)
 ```csharp